 Researchers have detected a new worm that is spreading via SMB, but unlike the worm component of the WannaCry ransomware, this one is using seven NSA tools instead of two.

 According to leaked documents, which WikiLeaks previously claimed it received from hackers and CIA insiders, Athena is an implant — a CIA technical term for "malware" — that can target and infect any Windows system, from Windows XP to Windows 10, Microsoft's latest OS version.

-Today's we have a pay what you want deal for 6 courses with 88 hours of training in how to develop programs for Android.
-This deal has a combined value of $861, but with the Pay What You Want bundles, you are able to get all of the courses by beating the average price.
+Today's we have a pay what you want deal for 8 courses with 63 hours of training on how to use the latest data security tools and techniques to protect your networks from attackers.
+This deal has a combined value of $1,271, but with Pay What You Want bundles, you are able to get all of the courses by beating the average price.

 Steven Frank, co-founder of Panic, a vendor of Mac and iOS apps, has admitted yesterday that a hacker stole some of his company's source code.

 Reports have surfaced that the WannaCry ransomware has infected actual medical devices, not just computers at medical facilities.

 An anonymous group known as Intrusion Truth has published evidence that links an intelligence contractor working with the Chinese government to cyber-attacks that have been carried out by a cyber-espionage group known in the infosec community as APT3.

 This morning a newly registered member posted the master decryption keys for the Wallet Ransomware in the BleepingComputer.com forums.
 Once these keys were determined to be valid, Avast updated their decryptor to support the .Wallet extension.
 Victims can now use this decryptor to decrypt their files for free.

 Security researchers from SEC Consult have found eight vulnerabilities in the firmware of Western Digital TV Media Player that allow hackers a multitude of ways to hack and take over the device.